Finance educated, mountain and glacier loving, imaginary ski extraordinary and current resident of Reykjavik.

 Drumboddstaðir, often called Drumbó, sits on the bank of the Hvítá River and is best known as the basecamp for white water river rafting in the south.
 But did you know it’s also the perfect spot to enjoy a local beer and a BBQ?

 If you haven’t guessed by now, we love ice cream in Iceland.
-There’s no excuse to refuse a bowl of creamy, frozen goodness, which is why a visit to Efstidalur farm is imperative.
+There’s no excuse to refuse a bowl of creamy, frozen goodness, so visiting Efstidalur farm is imperative.

 Kids, in particular, will love being on the farm and seeing the animals up close!